Unlocking the Mystery: 6 Squared Plus 8 Squared (and the Pythagorean Theorem)

 Q2: Are there any real-world examples of the 6, 8, 10 triangle?

 A2: While not explicitly labelled as such, many everyday objects or constructions might inadvertently use the proportions of a 6, 8, 10 triangle for structural reasons.
-For instance, a framework supporting a rectangular sign might unknowingly incorporate these proportions for stability.
+To give you an idea, a framework supporting a rectangular sign might unknowingly incorporate these proportions for stability.

 Q3: How can I remember the Pythagorean Theorem easily?